RobvEmous/StateMachineTesting/README.md

 ```
   * For Windows users, download it from the [website](http://graphviz.org/download_windows.php).
 After installation, make sure to add a PATH environment variable pointing to the install location: `C:\Program Files (x86)\Graphviz2.38\bin`.

-* Clone the [StateLearner](https://github.com/jderuiter/statelearner) repo and either follow the build instructions on that repo, or use an IDE like Eclipse:
+* Clone the [StateLearner](https://github.com/jderuiter/statelearner) repo and either follow the build instructions of that repo, or use an IDE like Eclipse:
   * `Import > Existing Maven Projects > [location of the StateLearner] > Finish`
   * `Run As > Maven Build`
-  * `Run As > Maven Install (requires the use of a __JDK__ instead of a JRE)`
+  * `Run As > Maven Install` (requires the use of a __JDK__ instead of a JRE)

 ## Setup
 You will first setup the state learner and then you can choose (one of) the different TLS implementation servers to use the learner on.

-* Locate the example properties file in `StateLearner\examples\configuration` and overwrite it with the provided properties file.
+* Locate the example properties file in `StateLearner\examples\configuration` and overwrite it with the properties file of this repo.
 You probably want to change a number of lines:
   * keystore_filename (line 5): The path to the example keystore
   * output_dir (line 10): The output folder name
   * port (line 64): The port the current TLS implementation-under-test listens on

-## Run the tester
+## Run the State Learner
 This can be done using the command line, or via an IDE like Eclipse:
   * `Run As > Run Configurations > Arguments (tab) > Program arguments (field) = examples/configuration/config.properties`
   * `Run As > Run Configurations > Main class (field) = nl.cypherpunk.statelearner.Learner`